AbhiGen/www/README.md

 ## 📌 Project Description

-**IntelliHire** is an AI-powered mock interview platform that provides tailored interview experiences based on a candidate’s selected role, tech stack, and experience level.
+**HireVerse** is an AI-powered mock interview platform that provides tailored interview experiences based on a candidate’s selected role, tech stack, and experience level.
 It integrates speech-to-text, text-to-speech, and AI-driven dynamic question generation to simulate real interviews.

 Users can sign in using **Clerk authentication**, practice **DSA**, **Aptitude**, and **Verbal Reasoning** questions, and receive **question-wise** and **overall feedback** along with **score tracking** in a personalized dashboard.
 The platform supports **company-specific behavioral questions**, offers **practice assessments**, and includes **premium subscription tiers** with a **7-day free trial** and **test-mode payment gateway**.

 ---

-## 🧠 Why IntelliHire?
+## 🧠 Why HireVerse?

 Preparing for interviews can be overwhelming and unstructured.
-IntelliHire streamlines this by offering:
+HireVerse streamlines this by offering:

 - A structured, AI-driven mock interview experience
 - Real-time feedback and improvement tracking